John-Stanek/DroneRescue/labs/lab03_memory/README.md

 ![](https://github.umn.edu/umn-csci-3081-f21/examples/blob/main/data/images/green_gradient.png?raw=true)

 **Optional:** Feel free to add more.
 Consider resizing an image or try applying a threshold filter.
-To apply a threshold filter, iterate through the pixels and set any pixel to black if red is less than 0.5 and white if red is greater than 0.5.
+To apply a simple threshold filter, iterate through the pixels and set any pixel to black if red is less than 0.5 and white if red is greater than 0.5.

 ### Submitting your Checkpoint 2 (staring Monday, 9/27/2021)